 Why you should get rid of possums quickly

 At first glance a possum is not a very dangerous-looking creature.
 They are kind-of-small and fluffy.
 But there is more than meets the eye.

 Possums could be a danger to your kids and pets.

 Think of the children!
 Like any other wild animal possums could be carriers of different diseases.
 Their urine and faeces are the main source.
 It’s well known kids like to touch all dirty surfaces.
 And this way they can catch a variety of infections transmitted by these pests.
 For example:

-If that’s not enough, like all wild animals, possums can carry ticks and fleas.
-This creates an even bigger risk for your kids and even for your pets.
+If that’s not enough, the sole fact that possums, like all wild animals, can carry ticks and fleas creates a risk for your kids and pets.

 Another issue with pets is stress.
 Cats and dogs have a strong sense of smell and hearing.
 Imagine some critter constantly moving in your attic, screeching and releasing new odours.
 This could drive your pets mad.
 If you’ve seen your pet being nervous and staring at the ceiling, this could be the reason (or ghosts).